lovecorgis4/number_guessing_game/README.md

 -lws2_32 | g++ client.cpp -o client -lws2_32.
 To run use these, ./server | ./client | ./game

 When you use "./server" you create the server.
 When you use "./client" you create a player that only exist in that server.
 Or you can take a player from another server to put their player in your sever.
-When you use "./game" you start the game, but you have to create a plyer if you already have one.
+When you use "./game" you start the game, but you have to create a player if you already have one.